Sheltek/KwikStart-Utils/CONTRIBUTING.md

  - On github, create a Token (classic), for information on this please see https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
  - Grant the following permissions to your PAT: **read:packages**, **write:packages**, and **repo**
  - Save the token in a safe place, i.e. 1Password.
- - Finally, authorize BottleRocketStudios to use your PAT.

 ### Specify user name and token as Shell Environment Variables
 - In your shell file like .bash_profile, .zshrc, OR .zlogin, add these two statements: